SalahZITOUNI/SpaceSense_P_T/README.md

 As it’s demanded in the assignment we used a back-end API and we followed your suggestion and we have used Fast API.

-We have chosen for FastAPI due to its extensive documentation and the straightforward approach it offers for testing back-end functionalities, eliminating the necessity to construct an HTML interface.
+We have chosen FastAPI due to its extensive documentation and the straightforward approach it offers for testing back-end functionalities, eliminating the necessity to construct an HTML interface.

 I have already incorporated a clickable link for easy access to the FastAPI documentation.
 However, you can also use the following link to explore and test the documentation: